keshav-c/terraform-aws-in-depth/README.md

 - Crucially, the source of this traffic should be the IP address range for the EC2 Instance Connect service in your region (ap-south-1).
 - Attach this new security group to your EC2 instance.

+## Finding the AMI

+Book uses an AMI owned by the ubuntu company.
+For that is set the `aws_ami.owners` in the lookup to the AWS ID of the Canonical (Ubuntu) company.
+Google search for "Official aws account id for ubuntu amis" returns that same id.
+In the aws web console also we can search for images.

 ## env

 AWS_PROFILE=